Pedophilia: History

-Pedophilia is believed to have occurred in humans throughout history, but was not formally named, defined or studied until the late 19th century.
-The term paedophilia erotica was coined in an 1896 article by the Viennese psychiatrist Richard von Krafft-Ebing but does not enter the author's Psychopathia Sexualis until the 10th German edition.
+Pedophilia is believed to have occurred in humans throughout history.
+The term paedophilie (in German) has been used since the late 1830s by researchers of pederasty in ancient Greece.
+The term "paedophilia erotica" was coined in an 1896 article by the Viennese psychiatrist Richard von Krafft-Ebing but does not enter the author's Psychopathia Sexualis until the 10th German edition.
 A number of authors anticipated Krafft-Ebing's diagnostic gesture.
 In Psychopathia Sexualis, the term appears in a section titled "Violation of Individuals Under the Age of Fourteen", which focuses on the forensic psychiatry aspect of child sexual offenders in general.
 Krafft-Ebing describes several typologies of offender, dividing them into psychopathological and non-psychopathological origins, and hypothesizes several apparent causal factors that may lead to the sexual abuse of children.

 Krafft-Ebing mentioned paedophilia erotica in a typology of "psycho-sexual perversion".
 He wrote that he had only encountered it four times in his career and gave brief descriptions of each case, listing three common traits: